 In this picture notice the grip is low and not high on the back strap.

-Eye Dominance: Finding your Dominate Eye is easy, place your hands like the picture below and with both eyes open put something in the middle opening hole above the thumbs.
-Once centered on an object, don't move your hands, and shut eye.
+Finding your Dominate Eye is easy, place your hands like the picture below and with both eyes open put something in the middle opening hole above the thumbs.
+Once centered on an object, don't move your hands, and shut one eye.
 If the object stays in the center your open eye is your dominate eye.
 If the object disappears, your dominate eye is closed.
+Switch eyes, close the open one and open the closed one.
+The centered object will disappear with one eye and will stay centered with one eye.

 Target Kill Zones